 This policy was approved by the Board of Trustees on December 18, 2015, with an effective date of January 1, 2016.
 It replaces the Policy and Procedure for Implementing Disciplinary Action Where Dismissal is Not Sought and the Dismissal of Tenured Faculty for Cause policy.

-Appendices I, II, III
+Appendices I, II

-Footnote:
+Footnotes: